Why does Colorado residency matter?

 - Serving on permanent (PCS) orders.

 Armed forces personnel who maintain Colorado as their official "home of record" are considered Colorado residents.
 Active duty does not include reserve status or National Guard.
+Military Member's spouse and/or dependents share the same residency status.

 Exemptions for Students